PRIZE IN HISTORY

 For further details on the competition and how to enter please follow the link: HERE

-The Clans of Ireland as an organisation has an ambitious aim to promote the academic study of Ireland’s Gaelic heritage and the clans and families involved.
-In achieving this aim, the Clans of Ireland works with scholars and historians to judge essays submitted as part of the annual essay competition, as well as to raise awareness among the Irish public and the diaspora about the rich cultural legacy of Gaelic Ireland and its clans and families.
+The Clans of Ireland as an organisation has an ambitious aim to promote the academic study of Ireland’s Gaelic heritage and the Clans and Historic Families involved.
+To achieve this aim, the Clans of Ireland works with scholars and historians to judge essays submitted as part of the annual essay competition, as well as to raise awareness among the Irish public and the diaspora about the rich cultural legacy of Gaelic Ireland and its clans and families.

 20230506_132815-1